St George Hanover Square: Ecclesiastical division

 It was initially a parish for both ecclesiastical and civil purposes.
 However, by 1865 it was divided into eleven ecclesiastical districts.

 Poor law

 St George was a local act parish and so it did not become part of the New Poor Law system, following the Poor Law Amendment Act 1834.
 This meant it did not form part of a union and the parish vestry remained in control of poor law functions, instead of a separately elected board of guardians as was typical.
-Following the Metropolitan Poor Act 1867, it was joined with St Margaret and St John for this purpose in 1870 as the St George's Union and a board of guardians elected.
+Following the Metropolitan Poor Act 1867 (30 & 31 Vict. c.
+6), it was joined with St Margaret and St John for this purpose in 1870 as the St George's Union and a board of guardians elected.

 Abolition

 In 1889 the parish became part of the County of London.
 The vestry was abolished in 1900 and replaced by Westminster City Council when it became part of the Metropolitan Borough of Westminster.
 It was abolished as a civil parish in 1922.